l-adic/snarkl/README.md

 import Syntax
 import SyntaxMonad
 import TExpr
-import Toplevel
+import Snarkl.Toplevel
 ```

-When importing the Haskell `Prelude` we hide the standard definitions of functions re-implemented by Snårkl (you'll find the definitions of these functions in `Syntax` and `SyntaxMonad`). `TExpr` gives the deeply embedded typed expression language manipulated by high-level Snårkl programs. `Toplevel` imports the Snårkl compiler and its API.
+When importing the Haskell `Prelude` we hide the standard definitions of functions re-implemented by Snårkl (you'll find the definitions of these functions in `Syntax` and `SyntaxMonad`). `TExpr` gives the deeply embedded typed expression language manipulated by high-level Snårkl programs. `Snarkl.Toplevel` imports the Snårkl compiler and its API.

 ## Builtin Types